Shooting injures 17 people at Little Rock nightclub

-* Mattersight Corp says on June 29, entered into a loan and security agreement with Privatebank And Trust Company - SEC filing

-July 1 At least 17 people were wounded after gunfire erupted at a concert in Little Rock, Arkansas, early on Saturday, police said on social media.
+July 1 (Reuters) - At least 17 people were wounded after gunfire erupted at a concert in Little Rock, Arkansas, early on Saturday, police said on social media.

 At least one person injured in the shooting at a venue called the Power Ultra Lounge was initially listed in critical condition and has since been upgraded to stable, Little Rock police said on Twitter.